So A Rice Grower And A Wheat Grower Walk Into A Coffee Shop

 Back then, he proposed that in southern China, centuries of rice paddy cultivation — which requires communities of farmers to work together and rely on each other — led to a modern-day culture that values cooperation and collaboration.
 And he suggested that in northern China, wheat farming — a much simpler undertaking that individual farmers could manage on their own — encouraged a culture that emphasizes individualism and self-reliance.

-In his latest study, Talhelm takes his "rice theory" a step further, asking whether relatively well-off Chinese city-dwellers are still being influenced by their agricultural heritage, even though they'd never set foot on a farm.
+In his latest study, Talhelm takes his "rice theory" a step further, asking whether relatively well off Chinese city dwellers are still being influenced by their agricultural heritage, even though they have never set foot on a farm.

 To test it out, Talhelm and his colleagues camped out at Starbucks and other chain coffee shops in major Chinese cities — some in the wheat-growing north (including Beijing and Shenyang) and some in the rice-growing south (like Shanghai and Guangzhou).
-These cafés have become a part of everyday life in Chinese cities — some estimates indicate that a new Starbucks branch opens there every 15 hours.
+These cafes have become a part of everyday life in Chinese cities — some estimates indicate that a new Starbucks branch opens there every 15 hours.
 So the researchers figured its customers would represent a good cross section of the urban Chinese population.

-Among the 8,964 cafe-goers observed, those in the northern areas were about 10 percent more likely to sit alone — a sign, the researchers say, of their individualism.
+Among the 8,964 cafegoers observed, those in the northern areas were about 10 percent more likely to sit alone — a sign, the researchers say, of their individualism.

 Then came the real test.
 Without telling the manager or employees, the researchers moved the chairs at five coffee shops around the country to block aisles and pathways.
 And then they sat in a corner and watched the reactions of more than 650 customers.